 The problem was that buying it every day from The Seed or even later Starbucks when they started selling it was proving pretty expensive.
 So I did some research and discovered that actually making your own cold brew isn’t very hard at all.

-I went out and bought the Primula 50 oz Cold Brew Carafe Brewer at my local Bed Bath and Beyond but you can find it on Amazon.com for about $23 and I got to work.
+I went out and bought the Primula 50 oz Cold Brew Carafe Brewer at my local Bed Bath and Beyond but you can find it at Walmart.com for about $17 and I got to work.

 Once you’ve picked out your coffee and ground it up you’re ready to get the show started!